JadonBelair/constant/README.md

 drop // removes the top item from the stack

 // if statements
+10 bind x
-if 10 < 20 do // if checks if the top stack item is true "this is true" print // these statements only run when the if is true endif
+if x 20 > do // if checks if the top stack item is true
+    "this is true" print // these statements only run when the if is true elif x 15 > do
+    "now this is true" print
+else do
+    "non were true" print
+endif

 // while statements